 While eating whole fruit is the number-one choice recommended by nutrition professionals, drinking 100 percent fruit juice counts as a fruit serving too.
 What you may not know is that some companies process the whole fruit into juice, so you get benefits from the fruit peels as well.
 For instance, there's a significant amount of hesperidin in 100 percent orange juice.
 Hesperidin is a powerful polyphenol found in high levels in orange peels and membranes; it offers potential heart health and cognitive benefits.

 Myth 8: Avoid Eating Egg Yolks

 Eating the egg white without the yolk is like wearing pants but forgetting your top — it's rather incomplete.
 Why eat the whole egg?
 You get high-quality protein in egg whites; but, you'll get several heart-friendly nutrients in the yolk, such as choline, lutein, zeaxanthin, omega-3s and even a little more protein.
 And, yes, you do get cholesterol just in the yolk.
-But according to the Office of Disease Prevention and Health Promotion, cholesterol in the diet has no appreciable impact on LDL ("bad") blood cholesterol; saturated and trans fat in the diet can have an impact.
+But according to the Office of Disease Prevention and Health Promotion, cholesterol from food has no appreciable impact on LDL ("bad") blood cholesterol; saturated and trans fat in the diet can have an impact.
 In fact, there's no longer a dietary cholesterol limit of 300 milligrams per day in the 2015-2020 Dietary Guidelines for Americans.
 High blood cholesterol is often associated with "bad" genes coupled with lifestyle factors like unhealthful eating patterns, lack of exercise, smoking or excess body weight.

 Myth 9: Celery Is a “Negative-Calorie” Food

 What Do YOU Think?